capr/die/README.md

 ## What

 A basic set of functions for flow control and user interaction for shell scripts.
 It improves the readability of scripts by making them shorter and more illustrative of author's intent, while at the same time providing a framework for allowing the user of the script to control the interaction.
 All in 6 lines of code.
+Talk about minimalism :)

 ```
 debug "script started"            # use --debug to see the message